 Patients will be randomized intra-operatively once it is determined that complicated SCIAS is present.
-SIAS will be defined and denoted by the presence of SEVERE due to the presence of any organ dysfunction or identification by the qSOFA score AND COMPLICATED due to presence of purulent, feculent, or enteric spillage over at least 2 intra-peritoneal quadrants.
+SIAS will be defined and denoted by the presence of SEVERE due to the presence of any organ dysfunction (septic shock) or identification by a World Society of Emergency Surgery Sepsis Severity Score \geq 8, or a Calgary Predisposition-Infection-Response-Organ Dysfunction Score \geq 3 AND COMPLICATED due to presence of uncontained purulent, feculent, or enteric spillage.